What is Harrow's Digital Infrastructure?

 Ultrafast full fibre (FTTP).
 This involves fibre optic cables running in to homes.

-The majority of connections in the UK are FTTC but Openreach are looking to upgrade their connections to FTTP over the coming years.
+Most UK connections are FTTC.
+Openreach will upgrade them to FTTP soon.
 Currently, 58% of Harrow residents have access to Full Fibre.
 (Source: Ofcom Connection Nations Spring 2024.
 The London Average is 62.1%.

-There are also cable networks which use fibre optic and coaxial cables to deliver superfast broadband services, as well as TV and phone services, direct to homes.
+Some cable networks use fibre optic and coaxial cables.
+They deliver superfast broadband, TV, and phone services directly to homes.

 What can I do to improve my poor broadband connection?